tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 In September, PTW held their first ever charity show, [Walczymy Dla Fundacji](@/e/ptw/2024-09-29-ptw-walczymy-dla-fundacji.md).
 More Undergrounds for every remaining month of 2024 have been scheduled.
 Though the shows are not aired live as previously, they are taped with a promise of later release.
 Once again, PTW returned the format of [live Q&A](https://www.youtube.com/watch?v=J1vSrWODqfM) for YouTube supporters.
 The revamped show saw Krystian "Resivny" Smoleń replacing ShowOff as the host, he was also confirmed to be a third of the new commentary team.

+On 17.10.2024 PTW [announced][fb-extreme-sports] that their shows would air on television, on Extreme Sports Channel.
+The first show to air would be [PTW#1: REVOLUCJA](@/e/ptw/2021-10-09-ptw-1-revolucja.md), set to broadcast on 27.10.2024.

 ## Polish wrestling scene

 PTW's initial roster was built from wrestlers previously appearing in [MZW](@/o/mzw.md), [KPW](@/o/kpw.md) or [MCW](@/o/mcw.md), however PTW itself is known for its lack of interaction with other federations in Poland.